diannejardinez/ETL-Project/README.md

 Dianne Jardin**e**z, Aas**t**ha Arora, Swarna **L**atha

 ## Project Summary
 The objective of this project was to extract data from websites and available  APIs.
-The following datasets were then transformed by cleaning, joining, and filtering into seven tables.
-The object-relational database (PostgreSQL) was used to load the datasets into pgAdmin.
+The following datasets were then transformed by cleaning, joining, and filtering into nine tables.
+The object-relational database, PostgreSQL, was used to load the datasets into pgAdmin.

 ## Finding Data